 Act 18 June 2021 No. 124 (amending sections 5 and 26, in force 1 July 2021).
+Act 28 March 2025 No. 5 (amending section 2, in force 1 April 2025).

 This is an unofficial translation of the Norwegian version of the Act and is provided for information purposes only.
 Legal authenticity remains with the Norwegian version as published in Norsk Lovtidend.
 In the event of any inconsistency, the Norwegian version shall prevail.